Key Takeaways

 # Paul and Mary are using a Corporate Trustee structure, which means an additional $455 ASIC fee.
 Bill and Ellie are using an Individual Trustee structure, so the only cost is the SMSF Trust Deed. * The ongoing company fee is a reduced ASIC fee because Paul and Mary are using a shelf company as the corporate trustee, and not an existing company.
 A shelf company acts as the corporate trustee only and is not associated to any other entity activities. ^ Administration fees charged by Morgans Wealth+ SMSF Solutions service and includes annual audit fee.
 This is an indicative cost only as the actual fee will depend on the administration/accountant service used. ** Ongoing portfolio fee - estimated average Morgans' Wealth+ fee

 In relation to costs, clearly size does matter.
 There is a significant difference in the ongoing costs for Bill and Ellie compared to Paul and Mary.
-Even where Paul and Mary incur additional costs due to the corporate trustee structure, their average costs are less than half Bill and Ellie's.
+Even where Paul and Mary incur additional costs due to the corporate trustee structure, their average costs as a percentage of their total balance are less than half of Bill and Ellie's.

-If you would like to discuss whether a self-managed super fund is for you, or you would like to know more about what is involved in running your own SMSF contact your local Morgans office, or speak to your Morgans adviser.
+If you would like to discuss whether a self-managed super fund is for you, or you would like to know more about what is involved in running your own SMSF, it is best to speak to a professional.

 Contact us